Physical Therapy Department

 Department of Physical Therapy

-Over the last two years (2018 and 2019), 94.3% of Utica College Physical Therapy graduates completed the professional program on time (3 years).
+Over the last two years (2021 - 2022), 98.6% of Utica University Physical Therapy graduates completed the professional program and graduated on time.

 Employment Rate (6 months after licensure): 100%

-Q1.What options are available to students interested in applying to Utica College as freshmen with guaranteed continuation into the DPT program?
+Q1.What options are available to students interested in applying to Utica University as freshmen with guaranteed continuation into the DPT program?

 A. There are two options:

 - The 4 + 3 program is the “regular” track (HSP4) that provides the opportunity for students to complete their baccalaureate degree prior to beginning the graduate DPT program.

 - The 3 + 3 program is an “accelerated” track (HSPT) that provides the opportunity for students to earn their DPT degree from Utica University in six years while earning their baccalaureate degree along the way.
 This track is considered for those students having a strong background in math and science and who may have advanced placement or college credits.